-It taught them a lot about life there, about the tragedy and about the possibilities of finding happiness there.
+It taught them a lot about life there, about the tragedy as well as about the possibilities to find happiness there.
 And they returned with a lot of material: photos, objects, stories, videos.
-“Everyone wanted for the camera.
+“Everyone wanted to be in front of the camera.
 But a dialogue will never be possible there.
-There is a wall. "
+There is a wall. ”

 For Gil and Moti the project fits in with their earlier work, when they volunteered at Islamic entrepreneurs in Rotterdam and elsewhere.
 But different this time was that this was a long-term project, without a predetermined goal.
 “It takes a long time, the reason that we sought support from the Mondriaan Fund and the CBK.
 You want a partner that enables you to fully implement this project, independently, without pressure from an exhibition.
 You do not have to think beforehand if it will work, where it will lead, or whether people will understand.
 You must dare and be honest.
 That such parties support you is also a confirmation of trust, which is also necessary. ”They do not yet know where it will lead.
 But they would prefer to show it in Israel as an exhibition.
 “To perhaps start a debate there.
 That is a future plan.
 Ever."